ppalms/ppalms.github.io/_posts/2019-02-26-walking-skeleton.md

 title: "Walking Skeleton"
 date: 2019-02-26
 categories: programming bible-blast
+summary: A high-level overview of the project structure for the 'Bible Blast' app, the technologies I'll be using, and the build pipeline
 ---
 My initial goal for this project will be to build a [walking skeleton](http://wiki.c2.com/?WalkingSkeleton), or an extremely limited version of the app that allows for basic end-to-end testing.
 The main reason I want to start here is that I want to get something deployed as soon as possible and devops is one of the areas in which I have the least experience.